s00500/ESPUI/README.md

 also shows an connection status in the top bar.
 The library is designed to be easy to use and can still be extended with a lot of more functionality.

+#### Log output

+ESPUI has several different log levels.
+You can set them using the `ESPUI.setVerbosity(Verbosity::VerboseJSON)` function.

+Loglevels are:

+- Verbosity::Quiet (default)
+- Verbosity::Verbose
+- Verbosity::VerboseJSON

+// TODO: Add some more notes here

 # Notes for Development

-If you want to work on the HTML/CSS/JS files, do make changes in the `examples/gui/data` directory.
+If you want to work on the HTML/CSS/JS files, do make changes in the `data` directory.
 When you need to transfer that code to the ESP, run `tools/prepare_static_ui_sources.py -a` (this script needs python3 with the modules htmlmin, jsmin and csscompressor).
 This will generate a) minified files next to the original files to be uploaded with the ESP32 sketch data uploader mentioned above and b) the C header files in `src` that contain the minified and